 In addition to providing quality direct legal services, AIJ staff members serve as a critical resource for state and federal public agencies on issues involving immigrants and refugees.
 Health care providers, social service providers, state officials, criminal defense attorneys, prosecutors and judges are just a few of the professionals in our state who rely on the expertise of the AIJ staff.

 Language Interpreter Center

 In 2007, AIJ opened the first statewide Language Interpreter Center (LIC).
-The LIC partners the public and private sector to offer statewide training for interpreters as well as provide referral services for all businesses and agencies in need of interpreter services.
+The LIC partners the public and private sector to offer statewide training for language interpreters as well as provide referral services for all businesses and agencies in need of language interpreter services.
 The LIC is working with foreign language interpreters as well as Alaska Native interpreters.

-Our Staff and Additional Languages Spoken
+Anchorage Staff and Additional Languages Spoken

 - 2017 Carla Timpone Award for Activism presented to Kari Robinson, AIJ Deputy Director, from the Alaska Women’s Lobby for her hard work, dedication and leadership and advocacy on behalf of Alaskan women, children and families

 - 2017 First Lady’s Volunteer of the Year Award presented to Dan Rodgers for his outstanding volunteer work for the Alaska Immigration Justice Project